10 Pool Rules Your Child Should Know

 Chewing gum may not seem like a complicated activity.
 However, the simultaneous activities of jumping, swimming, and chewing leave swimmers prone to accidental choking.
 This situation is easily avoided by advising your children not to chew gum and swim at the same time.

-8. No Food Or Drink In The Pool
+8. No Food or Drinks in the Pool

 Much like gum, food and drinks are choking hazards in the pool.
 In an effort to maximize safety (and sanitation), forbid your kids from bringing snacks and drinks into the pool.